 Scoop out the squash, mash and squeeze out excess liquid using a cheesecloth or heat the mashed squash in a pan over low heat until excess liquid is evaporated.
 Add to a large bowl.

-Mash the potato and add to the squash mixture.
-Add the flour and the parmesan.
+Add the potato and add to the squash mixture.
+Add the parmesan and the flour a bit at a time.
 Season, mix and knead until it forms a workable dough.
-Add more flour if needed a bit at a time.
+Add a bit more flour if too sticky.

 On a floured board, and working in small pieces, form a rod aproximately 1/2 inch thick and a foot long.
 Cut rod into about 1 inch pieces.
 Make an indentation with your thumb to form a grove in each piece, or make groves with a fork.